STAFF

 Dr Claire Rowe BSc (distinction), LLB (Hons), BVSc (Hons), MANZCVS (Equine medicine)

 Claire joined the practice in 2012.
-Like Paul, she is a graduate of the University of Melbourne and hails from a farming background in south west Victoria.
+She is a graduate of the University of Melbourne, training under Dr Sally Church and Dr Chris Whitton.
+Claire grew up on a farm in south west Victoria, working with dairy then beef cattle.
 Claire has ridden horses from an early age and took up veterinary science following an extensive competition background.
-Her passion was eventing and she was a member of the Victorian Young Rider Squad in her youth.
+Her passion was eventing and she was selected on the Victorian Young Rider Squad in her youth.

 SUPPORT STAFF